scalar-labs/scalardb-samples/spring-data-sample/README.md

 ...
 ```

-After repayment, the customer will be able to place an order again!
+After making a payment, the customer will be able to place orders again.

 ```shell
 $ ./gradlew run --args="Repayment 1 8000"